Xornotor/RPi-Axia-Tally-Controller/README.md

 | Tally 4      | 5            |
 | Control Room | 26           |

-All pins are active on low state.
+All pins are active on low state, except for the CR tally.